© Olivier Chamard Photography

 Launched in April 2018, UK Research and Innovation (ukri.org) brings together seven disciplinary research councils, notably the Art and Humanity Research Council and is responsible for supporting research and knowledge exchange at higher education institutions in England.
 UKRI is the main funder of the project.

 Established in 2007 by the Faculty of Law of the University of Geneva and the Graduate Institute, the Geneva Academy of IHL and Human Rights (geneva-academy.ch) is a research and teaching center which focuses on clarifying IHL, strengthening human rights protection, and developing the areas of complementarity between IHL and international human rights law.
-It has conducted research on armed non-state actors for the past 10 years and is the leading research organisation of the project.
-It hosts the Principal Investigator of the project, Dr. Annyssa Bellal.
+It hosted the principal investigator until December 2021.
+It is now a partner to the project.

-Geneva Call (genevacall.org) is the main NGO partner of the project.
-Geneva Call has a unique leading position in the field of humanitarian engagement with armed non-state actors (ANSAs).
+Geneva Call is an NGO partner of the project.
+Geneva Call has a leading position in the field of humanitarian engagement with armed non-state actors (ANSAs).
 A neutral, impartial and independent humanitarian organization dedicated at promoting respect for IHL, Geneva Call has engaged more than 150 ANSAs worldwide since its establishment in 2000.
-It hosts the two Co-Investigators of the project, Pascal Bongard and Ezequiel Heffes.
+It hosts the Co-investigator Dr Ezequiel Heffes.

 The Norwegian Refugee Council (nrc.org) is an independent humanitarian organization working to protect the rights of displaced and vulnerable people during crises.
 It is widely recognised as a leading field-based displacement agency within the international humanitarian community and it also plays a leading role in protection coordination.
 Since 2018, NRC is committed to working in hard-to-reach contexts, a strategic ambition which in part requires engagement with ANSAs.
 NRC is an NGO partner of the project.